 Cheryl Burns, Superintendent

-Mrs. Burns has enjoyed a successful career in public education spanning over 33 years.
-Since 2008 she has served as the Assistant Superintendent of Smithville ISD, overseeing many departments within the school system.
-Mrs. Burns’ career includes that as a middle school and high school science teacher before stepping into leadership roles as an assistant principal, principal, curriculum director, and assistant superintendent.
-Her leadership has included instruction, accountability, strategic planning and continuous improvement efforts, to name a few.
+Mrs. Burns has enjoyed a successful career in public education spanning over 37 years.
+Mrs. Burns’ career includes middle school teacher and high school science teacher before stepping into leadership roles as an assistant principal, principal, curriculum director, and assistant superintendent.
+Her leadership has included instruction, accountability, strategic planning and continuous improvement efforts.